 There might be cases when we want to know which packages are installed on Raspberry Pi OS by default.
-For example, we want remove a certain installed packages to clean system and free up storage space and we can’t remember what packages are installed by default and what packages installed later.
+For example, we want to remove a certain installed packages to clean the system and free up storage space, and we can't remember what packages are installed by default and what packages installed later.

-One of the ways to solve this problem is to download Raspberry Pi OS image from the official website, write image to an SD card, boot up new OS, and execute the following command:
+One of the ways to solve this problem is to download a Raspberry Pi OS image from the official website, write the image to an SD card, boot up the new OS, and execute the following command:

 We will get a list of installed packages: